gilcu3/hullcaster/README.md

 #### Customizable colors

 You can set the colors in the app with either built-in terminal colors or (provided your terminal supports it) customizable colors as well.
-See the "colors" section in the [config.toml](https://github.com/gilcu3/shellcaster/blob/master/config.toml) for details about how to specify these colors!
+See the "colors" section in the [config.toml](https://github.com/gilcu3/hullcaster/blob/master/config.toml) for details about how to specify these colors!

 ## Syncing without the UI

 Some users may wish to sync their podcasts automatically on a regular basis, e.g., every morning.
-The `shellcaster sync` subcommand can be used to do this without opening up the UI, and does a full sync of all podcasts in the database.
+The `hullcaster sync` subcommand can be used to do this without opening up the UI, and does a full sync of all podcasts in the database.
 This could be used to set up a cron job or systemd timer, for example.
 Please refer to the relevant documentation for these systems for setting it up on the schedule of your choice.